 Here are the details of maps for Fenton:

-Continuing our coverage of The Potteries, this detailed map covers much of Fenton, the 'Sixth Town' which seems to have been ignored by Arnold Bennett.
+The maps give good coverage of Fenton, the 'Sixth Town' which seems to have been ignored by Arnold Bennett.
 Coverage stretches from Regent Road and Wellington Street eastward to Priors Fields, and from Grove Road northward to Fenton Park.

 You might find this Index Map useful.